Activity for ages 3 to 5.

 Looking for a fun and simple way to help kids learn colors?!
 These no prep coloring sheets are for you.
 Just hit print and grab a box of crayons for an afternoon of rainbow fun.

-They’re the perfect compliment to our popular Color Emergent Reader Books!
+They’re the perfect complement to our popular Color Emergent Reader Books!

 Prepping the activity was quick and simple!
 I printed the pages on copy paper and grabbed our box of crayons.

 (If your crayon stash is empty, don’t worry!
 Markers or colored pencils would work well too.)

 Since we were using the activity to review the colors, I started by asking my four year old to help me brainstorm as many green objects as she could think of.

 Leaves, grass, snakes, frogs… our list was long.

 Then I pulled out the green coloring sheet and we named the five objects before coloring them all green.